U.S. to rap European Union over compliance in Airbus subsidy dispute

-PARIS (Reuters) - The United States and European Union are set to lock horns again over aircraft subsidies in the latest round of a record trade dispute involving Airbus EAD.PA and Boeing (BA.N).
+PARIS, April 16 (Reuters) - The United States and European Union are set to lock horns again over aircraft subsidies in the latest round of a record trade dispute involving Airbus and Boeing.

 The United States will tell the World Trade Organization (WTO) on Wednesday that European governments have failed to obey demands to withdraw unfair subsidies for passenger jets, a U.S. source familiar with the case said.